dikaapranata/Pelajarin/README.md

 # Pelajarin
-an online course landing page using JS, CSS
+an online course landing page using HTML, JS, CSS